SGShuman/ground_game/README.md

 #### The Ideal Strategy
 This simulation shows that field office placement could play a vital role in Republican strategy in 2012, with a more effective strategy getting out the vote in Florida, its 29 electoral votes can be turned.
-With a long shot in NH (especially against Bernie Sanders), field offices can optimally change the single party turnout in a state by up to 5-7% but, in order for that to make a difference first the other party must not play, and secondly the margin must be sufficiently small that a state can be flipped.
+With a long shot in NH (especially against Bernie Sanders), field offices can optimally change the single party turnout in a state by up to 5-7%.

 In many of the swing states, if each party mounts an effective ground game, then nothing is gained or lost.
 In Ohio, where there was a 3% difference in vote share in 2012 in favor of the Dems, an average ground game gives a 3% shift in favor of Obama.
 In states where the margin is less close, the ground game matters even less.

-But much can change between now and election day.
-Some states may have smaller projected voting gaps (although wider is more likely).
-For Florida and New Hampshire and those hypothetical states this model can be used to find the most important counties to place field offices in.
-And help develop an overall strategy.
+However, this assumes that both Democrats and Republicans blanket every county with field offices.
+What these findings suggest is a more subtle strategy.
+Closer to election day, the probable county results will be known with much more precision.
+By choosing states that are very close near election day, the field office strategy can have a large effect.
+By placing offices in historical biased counties with large populations, each party can limit the resources spent on each state while maximizing votes gained.
+For Democrats this can essentially mean target cities while for Republicans it may suggest a more local approach of finding strongly partisan pockets in densely populated areas.

+Overall given limited resources, only states that are statistically close enough to be turned should be considered.
+Given the bar chart above, we can now find those.

 ### Next Steps
 The unit of analysis for this research was the county level.
 However, as counties are contiguous, it is not at all clear that this is an appropriate unit of analysis (although it is a convenient one).
 Next steps could focus on both a more granular approach and the causes or predictors or ineffectiveness in a field office.
 Clues as to what could make the Republican ground game more effective could be very important.